akash4797/books-backend-task-hossain-shariar-akash/README.md

 ## Description

-This task has given by Rose Tech Solution to develop a book management system as a candidate of interview.
+This task has given by RoseTech Solutions Ltd. to develop a book management system in purpose of interview exam.

 ## Application Details